VLOOKUP if blank return blank

 If the result from VLOOKUP is not an empty string, run VLOOKUP again and return a normal result:

-Note in both cases, the fourth argument for VLOOKUP is set to zero to force an exact match.
+In both cases, the fourth argument for VLOOKUP is set to zero to force an exact match.

-Alternative with LEN or ISNUMBER
+With LEN or ISNUMBER

 Depending on your needs, you can expand the idea above to run more specific tests.
 For example, to test for cells that literally have zero characters (i.e. a length of zero), you can use the LEN function like this: